gerwin3/code-blocks/README.md

-# Code Strategies
+# Code Blocks

-Personal repository of common strategies that I keep running into over and over again.
+Personal repository of common building blocks that I keep running into over and over again.

-Soon with reference implementations (maybe in multiple languagues).
+TODO: Soon with reference implementations (maybe in multiple languagues).

 ### Service